 MYTH #2: Men just want sex, women just want relationships.

 While we tend to think of young men as wanting to avoid having a girlfriend at all costs, a Harvard School of Graduate Education study found that young people want to form healthy relationships but just don’t know how: 84 percent of 3000 18- to 25-year-old respondents preferred things like going on a date over casual sex.

-Of course, some men at some times do want to keep their options open and not be tied down — but so do plenty of women!
+Of course, some men at some times do want to keep their options open and not be tied down — there are plenty of free sexting apps for one to choose and explore a hookup relationship with.
+But what if I told you that plenty of women are into the same thing too!
 I’m one of them: as a person who likes to travel and do what she likes without having to constantly check in with one person, a causal relationship is not only acceptable but actually preferred.

 MYTH #3: Men are straight-forward about what they want.

 I’ve seen it happen a million times: A guy, strictly adhering to myth #2, establishes early on that this is just a casual thing, no strings attached.
 But whether because he starts to develop serious romantic feelings or he just enjoys the company and comfort of the woman he’s seeing, soon his actions are not consistent with the boundaries of the relationship that were originally established: he asks to see her two or three times a week, takes her on dates, introduces her to friends — all the characteristics of a relationship.
 The common narrative is that it’s the woman who always waffles likes this — I call bullshit.